 Bonus 2: Coupon for the dance lovers amongst you

-I’ve created a coupon code for all my belly-dance-practicing blog readers for February 2018 – the month of love 🙂 <3
+I’ve created a coupon code for all my belly-dance-practicing blog readers for January – to get your year started with a bang 🙂 <3

 Enter ‘DANCELOVE’ on checkout at www.gumroad.com/khalida for 20% off all downloadable and streaming Belly Dance DVDs/Practice videos!